 8.5.
 Preexisting conditions

-When plaintiffs sue property owners/occupiers for their injuries, the defense attorneys often try to subpoena the plaintiffs’ medical records to search for “preexisting conditions.”
-These are illness and injuries that predate the accident and may have caused the plaintiffs’ injuries to be more drastic than they would have been otherwise.24
+When you sue property owners/occupiers for your injuries, the defense attorneys often try to subpoena your medical records to search for “preexisting conditions.”
+These are illnesses and injuries that predate the accident and may have caused your injuries to be more drastic than they would have been otherwise.24

 Example: Jane has a broken arm that is almost healed.
 While walking through a supermarket in her cast, she slips on a spill, and the bone fractures again.
 Jane sues the supermarket for not cleaning up the spill.
 The supermarket argues that Jane’s preexisting condition caused the fracture: Had Jane not already had a fracture, her injuries from falling would not have been so serious.